The Company Setup for Tech Startups Search Guide: 5 Steps to Launch

 The IT Context:

 Even if your tech startup primarily serves international clients, you may still need to register for VAT.
-Understanding the rules regarding exported services and reverse charge mechanisms is vital to ensure compliance and avoid penalties.
+Understanding the rules regarding exported services and reverse charge mechanisms is vital.

 5. Set Up Proper Accounting and Bookkeeping